jwerba/WhatsAPINet/README.md

 WhatsAPINet
 ===========
+DISCLAIMER: This repo hasn't had any activity for the past years.
+The API is probably out of date.

 This is a API written in C# but it can be used in any .NET language.
 It's a fork from WhatsAPINet, which is based on WhatsAPI.
 The goal of this fork is to make it all work again and refacter the code, add documentation and write documentation